agstub/sglake-3D/README.md

 # Contents

 ## 1. Source files
-The model is organized in 7 python files in the *source* directory as follows.
+The model is organized in a series of python files in the *source* directory as follows.

 1. **geometry.py** contains the geometric description of the bed and initial ice-water interface.